open-quantum-safe/oqs-provider/CONFIGURE.md

 This environment variable lets you specify the build option `-DOQS_LIBJADE_BUILD` for building liboqs when using the `fullbuild.sh` script.
 If this environment variable is not set `fullbuild.sh` defaults to building liboqs with `-DOQS_LIBJADE_BUILD=ON`.

-When building liboqs with `-DOQS_LIBJADE_BUILD=ON`, default implementations of post-quantum algorithms are replaced with formally verified implementations sourced from libjade[https://github.com/formosa-crypto/libjade] (if liboqs provied such an implementation.)
+When building liboqs with `-DOQS_LIBJADE_BUILD=ON`, default implementations of post-quantum algorithms are replaced with formally verified implementations sourced from [libjade](https://github.com/formosa-crypto/libjade) (if liboqs provides such an implementation.)
 Please refer to [liboqs documentation](https://github.com/open-quantum-safe/liboqs/blob/main/CONFIGURE.md#oqs_libjade_build) to see which algorithms have formally verified implementations and learn more about the `-DOQS_LIBJADE_BUILD` build option.

 For example, in order to build liboqs with `-DOQS_LIBJADE_BUILD=OFF`, you might run: